Kalirad/MetaPopProjection/README.md

 Data and code associated with:

-Kalirad A and Sommer RJ. _Spatial and temporal heterogeneity alter the cost of plasticity in Pristionchus pacificus_.
+Kalirad A and Sommer RJ. _Spatial and temporal heterogeneity alter the cost of plasticity in Pristionchus pacificus_, PLoS Comput Biol 20(1): e1011823

 ## Contents: